Juvenile Defense Attorney Murrieta

 - Commitment to a California Youth Authority facility

-A juvenile aged 16 and older who commits violent crimes may be tried in an adult court if a judge determines that it is necessary.
+Juvenile crimes can be transferred to adult criminal court when a judge waives the minor’s protections that is provided in juvenile court.
+In California, a juvenile aged 16 and older who commits violent crimes may be tried in an adult court if a judge determines that it is necessary.

 Juvenile crimes that may bring this about include such offenses as:

 Parents are allowed to attend all court hearings that involve their son or daughter accused of a crime.
-However, to fully protect your child, it is recommended that you engage the services of a defense lawyer who is experienced with the juvenile system, judges, prosecutors, and case law.
+However, to fully protect your child, it is recommended that you engage the services of a Murrieta juvenile defense lawyer who is experienced with the juvenile system, judges, prosecutors, and case law.